DICOMWG26AnnotationAHG/hackathon/README.md

 - DICOM Segmentation (SEG) images
 - DICOM Structured Report (SR) documents

+For an overview of available DICOM studies, please refer to the [data.md](data.md) document.

 Information technology resources:

-- Image management systems with DICOMweb interface for data storage, query, and retrieval
+- Origin servers with DICOMweb interface for data storage, query, and retrieval
 - Limited number of cloud virtual machine (VM) instances for hosting Jupyter notebooks, web-based viewers, or image management systems.

+For an overview of available DICOMweb origin servers, please refer to the [servers.md](servers.md) document.

 ### Are there any costs?